openscm/pymagicc/README.md

 ### Using a different MAGICC version

-*Robert and Jared I'm pretty sure this isn't true anymore?*

 The `_magiccpath` and `_magiccbinary` can be changed to point to different MAGICC development versions.